 As we age, our cognitive abilities tend to decline.
 It's unfortunate, but normal.
 Now, a study in about 5,200 cognitively normal, older people living in England shows that this decline is more rapid in individuals with elevated blood sugar levels.

 Researchers have made significant advances in diagnosing and treating diabetic retinopathy, one of the most serious complications of diabetes.
 Even so, diabetic retinopathy remains a leading cause of new cases of blindness among adults in the developed world.
 Fortunately, there is plenty that individuals with diabetes can do to protect their vision, even if they already have early signs of diabetic retinopathy.

 Your primary care physician can probably handle the varied aspects of your diabetes treatment planóbut that doesn't mean he or she can do it alone.
 Because even basic healthcare is more complicated in people with diabetes, it's better to have a team of professionals who have specialized knowledge about various aspects of the disease.

 Three blood tests are considered the most accurate for diagnosing prediabetes and diabetes.
 Here's a look at how they differ and what the results mean.

 For decades, nutrition guidelines advised limiting eggs because it was thought that they raised blood cholesterol and had adverse heart and metabolic effects.
 While such restrictions have largely been lifted for the general population in recent years, the recommendation for people with diabetes has remained murkier.
 A recent Australian study provides additional insight.

 Beyond the weight-control benefits of improving your diet, smart nutritional choices can also directly reduce your diabetes risk.

-A 2017 review published in the Journal of the American College of Cardiology examined the evidence behind guidelines for exercise, nutrition, and weight management, and other areas, to create a comprehensive plan to reduce the risk of heart disease in people with type 2 diabetes.
+A 2017 review in the Journal of the American College of Cardiology offers an evidence-based, multi-faceted approach to preventing heart disease in people with type 2 diabetes.